 Tamarind Institute invites applications for artist collaborations with its skilled student printers.
 Three guest artists will be selected to participate in two-week residencies in the workshop, each working with a team of student printers under the close supervision of a Tamarind Master Printer.
 Participating artists will create two print editions as outlined in the Call for Proposals, with the printers providing guidance on the materials and all technical aspects of the printing process.
 No printing experience necessary.

 Applications are due October 30, 2023 (extended from October 1) for the following spring program.
+More information to come.